entrity/tic-tac-toe-demo/README.md

 # Tic-tac-toe

-Play the computer in a game of tic-tac-toe (a.k.a. 'noughts and crosses').
+Go head to head against the computer in a game of tic-tac-toe (a.k.a. 'noughts and crosses').

 ## Playing the game